The project

 Candwr Solar Farm is temporary and will be decommissioned and returned to full agricultural land once it’s come to the end of its useful life, in 40 years from first export of electricity.

-The project will include a cable route into a point connection at the Court Farm Treatment Works.
+The project will include a cable route that will connect into a new substation to be built within the Court Farm Water Treatment Works.

 Next steps